l4ci/kirby-seo-og-plugin/README.md

 ### 2. Clone or download

 1. [Clone](https://github.com/l4ci/kirby-seo-og-plugin.git) or [download](https://github.com/l4ci/kirby-seo-og-plugin/archive/master.zip)  this repository.
-2. Unzip the archive if needed and rename the folder to `plugin-name`.
+2. Unzip the archive if needed and rename the folder to `seo`.

 **Make sure that the plugin folder structure looks like this:**